Analysis | Another Jan. 6 conspiracy theory suffers a reality-inflicted blow

 As it turns out, he’d already been investigated by another body, too.
 A few hours after Cruz’s performance, the House committee investigating the Jan.
 6 attack released a statement through a spokesperson.
 The committee, it turns out, had talked to Epps who — offering testimony that could subject him to criminal prosecution if he lies — denied being a federal agent.

-“The Select Committee is aware of unsupported claims that Ray Epps was an FBI informant based on the fact that he was on the FBI Wanted list and then was removed from that list without being charged,” said in a statement provided to The Washington Post.
+“The Select Committee is aware of unsupported claims that Ray Epps was an FBI informant based on the fact that he was on the FBI Wanted list and then was removed from that list without being charged,” it said in a statement provided to The Washington Post.
 “The Select Committee has interviewed Mr. Epps.
 Mr. Epps informed us that he was not employed by, working with, or acting at the direction of any law enforcement agency on January 5th or 6th or at any other time, and that he has never been an informant for the FBI or any other law enforcement agency.”

 Epps does have a job, as the tabloid Daily Mail discovered when it tracked him down in Arizona.
 He hosts weddings at a ranch he owns in the desert.